great-expectations/great_expectations/docs/guides/miscellaneous/how-to-write-a-how-to-guide.md

 # How to write a how-to-guide

-Begin Writing the how-to-guide around the script you wrote in the previous step.
+Begin writing the how-to-guide around the script you wrote in the previous step.
 The structure of the guide will generally be:

 1. Title